changhsinlee/changhsinlee.github.io/_posts/2019-02-16-python-great-expectations.md

 ### Automate the knowledge transfer

-This is one of the hardest problem in a data science team–how do transfer knowledge?
+This is one of the hardest problem in a data science team–how do I transfer knowledge?

-If I spend 80% of the time on exploratory analysis, then I should be able to capture and automate my insights into code so the next person that takes on my project can
+If I spend 80% of the time on exploratory analysis, then I should be able to capture and automate my insights into code, so the next person that takes on my project can

 * read through the code to gain the same insights, and
-* see a warning when bad things happen to check against what I already know about the data.
+* see a warning when bad things happen and check against what I already know about the data.

 But there was no good tool that handles this problem.
 Most of the teams I know monitor the data pipeline with their own tools, and there is no consensus on how to transfer knowledge of this kind.
 Unit test does not help–the problem is not in the code, but in the data.

 ### Comes Great Expectations

-`great_expectations` is the first Python package that I saw is perfect for this task.
+`great_expectations` was the first Python package that I saw that was perfect for this task.
 It came from a tweet:

 * https://twitter.com/drob/status/1027566229245100033